 FASP Annex 2, Safety Performance Indicators (SPI) and Targets (SPT), describes the national-level indicators used to monitor the safety situation and to define an acceptable level of safety with regard to selected indicators.

 Finnish aviation SPIs and SPTs have been published since 2012.
 Latest version 4.1 and latest English translation version 4.0 are from 2015.
-The national SPIs and SPTs will be updated in 2018.
+We are updating our national SPIs and SPTs.
 This update will reflect the feedback received, the need for upgrading system-level and performance indicators, and the needs emerging in the Risk Picture and the EPAS vis-à-vis safety level and safety performance indicators and targets.

 More information can be found on Finnish aviation safety management web-pages (Turvallisuudenhallinta).